VaanaCZ/LANVP/README.md

   <a href="https://www.youtube.com/watch?v=VFsFdUMLC8M"><img width="95%" src="https://img.youtube.com/vi/VFsFdUMLC8M/maxresdefault.jpg"></a>
 </p>

-> [!IMPORTANT]
-> Some cases or activities may still be unbeatable when playing with a high frame rate.
-If you encounter such an issue, disable the FPS unlock in the config file (lanvp.ini in the plugins directory of your game installation), restart the game, pass the current section, re-enable the FPS unlock in the config and restart the game again.

 ### Unlocked aspect ratios (16:10, 4:3, 5:4, etc.)

 By default, L.A.
 Noire allows only a limited set of resolutions and aspect ratios with ratios smaller than 16:9 appearing to have black bars.
 V-Patch removes this limitation allowing the user to specify any resolution in the game's menu.
 V-Patch also removes the black bars and implements UI scaling correction, which ensures the game is fully playable in any resolution.